 - Skimming off the cash drawer—usually done in small amounts at a time that can add up to big losses

 So, how can you stop employee theft in your store?
-You always have the option of placing surveillance cameras throughout employee-only areas, posting signage that employees are being monitored, and checking employees’ bags before they leave.
+You always have the option of placing surveillance cameras throughout employee-only areas, posting signage that employees are being monitored, and checking employees’ bags before leaving.
 But as you can imagine, that kind of enforcement doesn’t create the best morale or work environment.

 Here are a few more practical ways to curb employee theft and fraud:

-- Audit your hiring practices: Retailers aren’t always known for stringent hiring requirements, but you should take care in deciding who your frontline partners in the loss prevention fight will be.
+- Audit your hiring practices.
+Retailers aren’t always known for stringent hiring requirements, but you should take care in deciding who your frontline partners in the loss-prevention fight will be.
 Look for conscientious employees who conduct themselves with integrity.
 They’re less likely to take advantage of their power as employees and will be better allies in helping you combat all the other types of retail loss, too.

-- Consider your store culture: When your retail store has a great workplace culture, employees stick around longer and are more invested in your store’s success.
-Work to create a positive, low-turnover culture (in addition to the tips above) and you’ll see incidents of employee theft and fraud drop-off.
+- Consider your store culture.
+When your retail store has a great workplace culture, employees stick around longer and are more invested in your store’s success.
+Work to create a positive, low-turnover culture (in addition to the tips above) and you’ll see incidents of employee theft and fraud drop off.